pivotal/docs-tap/install.md

         ```
         (Optional) Run the following commands to test the webhook if you are using the `cosign-key`:

-        1. Verify a signed image which validates with a configured public key will launch
+        1. Verify that a signed image, validated with a configured public key, launches.
+Run:
             ```bash
             kubectl run cosign --image=gcr.io/projectsigstore/cosign:v1.2.1 --restart=Never --command -- sleep 900
             ```